apache/arrow-site/_posts/2019-09-03-faster-strings-cpp-parquet.md

 Here, similarly reading `DictionaryArray` directly is many times faster.

-These benchmarks show that reading the dense binary data is slower in the master branch than in version 0.12.1, so we will need to do some profiling and see what we can do to bring read performance back in line.
+These benchmarks show that parallel reads of dense binary data may be slightly slower though single-threaded reads are now faster.
+We may want to do some profiling and see what we can do to bring read performance back in line.
 Optimizing the dense read path has not been too much of a priority relative to the dictionary read path in this work.
-See [ARROW-6417][12] for some investigation and discussion.

 # Memory Use Improvements